 - Easy installation: Flexible panels are easy to install.
 Because they are lightweight and moldable, they can be installed on different surfaces without needing heavy-duty mounting brackets.
 Flexible solar panels typically do not require drilling, and they can be installed on your own using industrial adhesives or VHB tape.

-- Lightweight: The lightweight nature of the flexible solar panels makes them ideal for motorhomes, boats, and other uses where weight can be a concern.
-For example, if you drive a motorhome with low fuel economy, you are most likely looking for ways to increase your fuel efficiency to save on costs.
-Flexible panels can help you meet your electricity demands without adding significant weight to your motorhome.
+- Lightweight: The lightweight nature of the flexible solar panels makes them ideal for RVs, boats, and other uses where weight can be a concern.
+For example, if you drive an RV with low fuel economy, you are most likely looking for ways to increase your fuel efficiency to save on costs.
+Flexible panels can help you meet your electricity demands without adding significant weight to your RV.